Blog

 For homework, plan the work, and more importantly, plan the breaks.
 Too often, students aren't intentional about scheduling rest and rejuvenation, which can actually improve their focus and motivation during study sessions.

-Take the “fuzziness” out of breaks so they don’t put the brakes on productivity.
+One executive functioning strategy that works wonders is to take the “fuzziness” out of breaks so they don’t put the brakes on productivity.
 Here are some simple guidelines to follow when setting them up: first, a break is time-limited.
 It is a short, 5-15 minute period that has a clear beginning and end.
 Second, a break is part of the overall homework plan.
 It doesn’t just erupt out of nowhere.

 Study breaks are strategic and used to energize and refocus a distracted student.